phoemelakyle/AGRIMARTv3/README.md

 <h2 id= "acknowledgments" style="text-align: center;margin-top: 0px;">🙏 Acknowledgments</h2>
   <p style="text-align: justify;">We would like to extend our gratitude to the following individuals for their invaluable support and guidance:</p>
   <ul style="text-align: justify;">
     <li><strong>Ms. Fatima Marie P. Agdon, MSCS</strong> – for her invaluable guidance, unwavering support, and constant encouragement throughout the course of this project.
-Her profound expertise, critical insights, and thoughtful direction have played a pivotal role in shaping the development of Agrimart, ensuring its success and the effective execution of this project.
+Her profound expertise, critical insights, and thoughtful direction have played a pivotal role in shaping the development of AngkatAni, ensuring its success and the effective execution of this project.
 </li>
     <li><strong>Peers and Colleagues</strong> – The developers also wish to express their deep appreciation to their peers and colleagues for their helpful feedback, insightful discussions, and shared knowledge throughout this project.
 Their contributions have been essential in refining and improving the quality of this project.</li>
     <li><strong>Families and Friends</strong> – The developers are deeply grateful to their families and friends, whose unconditional support, understanding, and encouragement have been a source of strength throughout the research process.
 Their belief in the project’s potential and their constant emotional backing have been invaluable.</li>
     <li><strong>Research Contributors</strong> – The developers would like to acknowledge the contributions of various researchers, organizations, and data sources that provided essential information on digital marketplaces, agricultural commerce, and technology-driven solutions.
-These contributions have served as the foundation for this project, providing critical insights into the development of Agrimart.
+These contributions have served as the foundation for this project, providing critical insights into the development of AngkatAni.
 </li>
   </ul>
   <p style="text-align: justify;">With sincere gratitude, the developers acknowledge everyone who has supported and contributed to the success of this project.